N.C. A&T Alumnus Riley Receives Patent-Pending for Fashion Technology Invention

 “There is something undeniably special about Aggies because they are rooted in resilience and committed to excellence with a profound sense of community,” she said.
 “Never allow your circumstance to define your destiny because education is the passport to success.
 A&T creates a culture where curiosity thrives, where conventional thinking is challenged, where excellence emerges from a commitment to continuous improvement, and achievement is the culmination of your body of work."

 Elliott was one of 12 alumni honored at Fall Convocation for their outstanding work and accomplishments on behalf of their respective colleges and for service to the alumni community.
-Elliott received the Distinguished Alumni Award for the College of Education.
+She received the Distinguished Alumni Award for the College of Education.

 The other distinguished Alumni Achievement Award recipients and the colleges from which they earned their degrees are: